Junon72/Milestone3/README.md

 User will access the application via the index page.
 At Index user can either Login or via the navigation bar link access Register page for registration.

 After either Login in or Registering, user is directed to the Home page.
 In navigation bar user has access to two different routes to manage his/her class archives, and to create classes and class series.
 Route one is the path from the Home page, and the route two is the path through Series.
 Also Login out is available after Login/ Register at all times.
 The Classapp log navigates the user back to the Home page.

+To register user will need to use a registration form to create a username and password.
+The form will also ask for email.

+### Registration instructions

+Username:

+- Can consist only letters, numbers and a - sign.
+- Has to be minimum of 6 and maximum of 20 characters long

+Password:

+- Has to have at least one upper case and one lower case letter.
+- One number and one special character (!@£$%^&*?)
+- Has to be minimum of 6 and maximum of 20 characters long

 ## Home